QUICK SUMMARY

 - Mamas-to-Be: If you’re pregnant, you’re not just cleaning for two; you’re also protecting two.
 Chemicals like formaldehyde and PFAS can interfere with your body’s natural balance and even pose risks to your baby.

 - You and Your Spouse: Even if you’re currently healthy, daily exposure to these chemicals adds up over time, increasing risks of high blood pressure, heart disease, and even stroke.
-Protecting your health ensures you can continue to care for your family with all the love and energy they deserve.

 - Grandparents: With aging hearts and more fragile systems, our cherished elders are especially vulnerable to the oxidative stress and inflammation caused by toxins in cleaning products.